DKMihalev20/DKMihalev20/README.md

 <div align="center">

- # Always think you have to be the best!
+ # Always think that you have to be the best!